daWASTI/SkalagradAnalyticsDashboard/README.md

 Analytics project for exploring player activity, rating behavior, matchmaking quality, and gameplay patterns in **Skalagrad**.
 [Skalagrad Website](https://skalagrad.com)

+Note: Doesn't seem to work on Chrome currently, use Firefox if you can.

 ## Overview

 Quantifies aspects of the game often discussed qualitatively: